Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202409/index.md

     to select a version of the programming environment and then use the default version of the `craype` wrapper module for that version of the CPE.

+    You will have to be extra careful when installing software and double check if the right compilers are used.
+Unless you tell the configuration process exactly which compilers to use, it may pick up the system gcc instead which is rather old and just there to ensure that there is a level of compatibility between system libraries for all SUSE 15 versions.

 ## The LUMI software stacks

 We are building new software stacks based on the 23.12 and 24.03 versions of the CPE.
-The `LUMI/23.12` stack will closely resemble the `23.09` stack as when we started preparing it, it was expected that this stack too would have been fully supported by HPE (but then we were planning an older version of ROCm), while the `24.03` stack contains more updates to packages in the central installation.
-Most of `24.03` is already on the system; `23.12` will appear when it is sufficiently ready.
+The `LUMI/23.12` stack closely resembles the `23.09` stack as when we started preparing it, it was expected that this stack too would have been fully supported by HPE (but then we were planning an older version of ROCm), while the `24.03` stack contains more updates to packages in the central installation.
+Much of `24.03` and `23.12` was ready when the system was released again to users.

-Note that the [LUMI documentation](https://docs.lumi-supercomputer.eu) will receive several updates in the first weeks after the maintenance, and in particular the [LUMI Software Library](https://lumi-supercomputer.github.io/LUMI-EasyBuild-docs/) will not be fully consistent with what can be found on the system when it comes to the 23.12 and 24.03 versions of the LUMI stack.
-The reason for this is that the preparations started when it was expected that 23.12 would also be fully supported and our plan was to make this as similar as possible to 23.09 to have a fast migration path for users while, using 24.03 to make newer versions of software available.
-However, as 24.03 became the only fully supported version due to the switch to ROCm 6.0, the LUST decided to refocus efforts on bringing 24.03 first to the system.
+Note that the [LUMI documentation](https://docs.lumi-supercomputer.eu) will receive several updates in the first weeks after the maintenance.
+The [LUMI Software Library](https://lumi-supercomputer.github.io/LUMI-EasyBuild-docs/) may not be fully consistent with what can be found on the system when it comes to the 23.12 and 24.03 versions of the LUMI stack as we had originally intended another order of installing software as it was expected that 23.12 would be fully supported by HPE, something that was not possible anymore after the late decision to move to ROCm 6.0 instead.

 Since the `LUMI/24.03` software stack is sufficiently ready and since it is the only stack we can truly support, it is also the default software stack so that it also aligns with the system default version of the programming environment.
-In any case, we do encourage all users to **never** load the `LUMI` module without specifying a version, as that will protect your jobscripts from future changes on the system.
+In any case, we do encourage all users to **never** load the `LUMI` module without specifying a version, as that will better protect your jobscripts from future changes on the system.

 Some enhancements were made to the EasyBuild configuration.
 Note that the name of the `ebrepo_files` subdirectory of `$EBU_USER_PREFIX` and `/appl/lumi/mgmt` is now changed to